MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 WDK 8 enables you to migrate earlier drivers to WDK 8.1 Update and Visual Studio 2013.
 Microsoft does not support WDK 8 and will make no further updates to this kit.
 You should use the latest versions of the WDK and Visual Studio to build drivers for Windows.

 > [!IMPORTANT]
-> You must install [Visual Studio Professional 2012](https://go.microsoft.com/fwlink/p/?LinkID=255976) or [Visual Studio Ultimate](https://go.microsoft.com/fwlink/p/?LinkID=255982) before you install WDK 8.
+> You must install [Visual Studio Professional 2012](https://go.microsoft.com/fwlink/p/?LinkID=255976) or [Visual Studio Ultimate 2012](https://go.microsoft.com/fwlink/p/?LinkID=255982) before you install WDK 8.

 1. [Download WDK 8 (English only)](https://go.microsoft.com/fwlink/p/?LinkID=324284)
 2. [Download the WDK 8 redistributable components](https://go.microsoft.com/fwlink/p/?LinkID=253170) (English only)